BIGJRA/BIGJRA.github.io/raw/reborn/post_ep_05.md

 !img("zcell_30.jpg")

 Back in the entrance room, enter the large door, and grab another 2 *Relic Coppers* in the next.
 Grab the 3 *Manaphy Gems* on the dais.
-Use it to open the door at the top.
+Use one to open the door at the top.
 Grab the *Relic Copper* in the next room, and start by going right at the fork.
 Along the way, you'll find 2 *Relic Coppers* and:

 **ZCell 31: Splash Zone**